MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/anomaly-detection-policy.md

 * This detection identifies malicious files in your cloud storage, whether they're from your Microsoft apps or third-party apps.
 Microsoft Defender for Cloud Apps uses Microsoft's threat intelligence to recognize whether certain files are associated with known malware attacks and are potentially malicious.
 This built-in policy is disabled by default.
 Not every file is scanned, but heuristics are used to look for files that are potentially risky.
 After files are detected, you can then see a list of **Infected files**.
 Click on the malware file name in the file drawer to open a malware report that provides you with information about the type of malware the file is infected with.

   You can use this detection in real time using session policies to control file uploads and downloads.

-    > [!NOTE]
+  Defender for Cloud Apps supports malware detection for the following apps:

+  * Box
+  * Dropbox
+  * Google Workspace
+  * Office 365 (requires a valid license for Microsoft Defender for Office 365 P1)

+  >[!NOTE]
   >
-    > Defender for Cloud Apps supports malware detection for the following apps:
+  >Malware detected in Office 365 apps is automatically blocked by the app and the user can't reach the file.
+Only the app's admin has access.
   >
-    > * Box
-    > * Dropbox
-    > * Google Workspace
-    > * Office 365 (requires a valid license for Microsoft Defender for Office 365 P1)
+  >In Box, Dropbox, and Google Workspace.
+Defender for Cloud Apps doesn't block the file, but blocking may be performed according to the app's capabilities and the app's configuration set by the customer.

 ### Activity from anonymous IP addresses